In this article:

-- Most cases of oral mucoceles tend to resolve on their own.
+- Most cases of oral mucoceles tend to resolve on their own, however recurrence is common.
 The recovery period usually depends upon how shallow or deep the lesion is.

 A superficial and shallow cyst is more likely to burst and drain out the thick, pale-yellow fluid contained within it for the healing process to begin.

 However, even after the wound recovers completely, you cannot rule out the possibility of a recurrence.
 If the damage is deeply rooted, the cyst will naturally take longer to heal.

 - Mucoceles can be of varying sizes but usually figure between 2 and 10 mm in diameter.
 In fact, approximately 75% of all oral cysts are reported to be less than 1 cm wide.